Emergency!: Engine 51

 Engine 127's 1965 Crown, one of the two originally used for the series, was later refitted with a closed cab.
 Eventually it was placed into reserve status when Station 127 received a new engine.
 In its reserve capacity, it was serving temporarily as Engine 95 when it was involved in a collision.
 Damaged beyond repair in the collision, it was salvaged for parts and sold as scrap.
 The County of Los Angeles Fire Museum Association now owns and has restored the 1965 Crown which formerly served as Engine 60 at Universal Studios and appeared most often as the Crown version of Engine 51.

 The Ward LaFrance P80 Ambassador that represented Engine 51, owned by the studio outright, made its final Emergency! appearance in the movie The Steel Inferno, but it was marked as Engine 110.
 The Ward remained at Universal Studios as a prop following the conclusion of the series, and made brief appearances such as in the film The China Syndrome (1979) and a short educational film produced by the National Fire Protection Association in 1984.
 Eventually, the Ward was pressed into active duty at Yosemite National Park, as MCA Recreation Services (Universal's then-owner/operator) was under contract to provide visitor services at the park at the time, and it remained with YNP Fire after MCARS's involvement at the Park ended.

-As the fire department for the concession area was private (not state or federal), the engine had the California personalized (vanity) license plate YCS E51.
+As the fire department for the concession area was private (and not state or federal), the engine had the California personalized (vanity) license plate YCS E51.
 It served continuously as YNP Fire's Engine 7 until it was retired and replaced in July 2008.
 Per terms of a previous agreement between the Park and the County of Los Angeles Fire Museum Association, the museum assumed ownership of the Ward and added it to the museum collection.
 In 2012, the museum finished a complete restoration of the Ward to its original appearance in the show.